Marine solar panel installationarticle updated: March 2017

 Finally, while sailing north to Alaska, I fixed this problem by installing this basic, solar panel boat system.

 Here, I'm writing basic 'Do-It-Yourself' instructions to install solar panels for boats.
 All parts total cost me about $180, which is a great price to mount solar power on your boat.
-And it should be noted that I haven't skimped on quality, all the gear I used is well-respected, top brand stuff.
+And it should be noted that I haven't skimped on quality, all the gear I use is well-respected, long-lasting stuff.

-I installed the following set-up about 6 years ago, and everything is still working great (it's now 2016 as I update this article).
-Most importantly, not once in the past 6 years have I been left stranded at sea with a dead battery (knock on wood).
+I installed the following set-up about 6 years ago, and everything is still working great (it's now 2017 as I update this article).

 If you plan it right, you can have this finished in one weekend